 There is in the NPPF no prohibition on the setting of minimum parking standards.

-Paragraph 106 of NPPF clearly states that MAXIMUM parking standards for residential development should ONLY be set where there is a clear and compelling justification and that they are necessary for managing the local road network and this is not the case in Chilbolton.
+Paragraph 106 of NPPF clearly states that MAXIMUM parking standards for residential… development should ONLY be set where there is a clear and compelling justification that they are necessary for managing the local road network.
+This is not the case in Chilbolton.

-In Chilbolton it is necessary to ensure that the local small rural roads and narrow residential roads and cul de sacs do not become clogged with parked cars so as to prevent emergency access and to nsure minimal danger to pedestrians.
+In Chilbolton it is necessary to ensure that the local small rural roads and narrow residential roads and cul de sacs do not become clogged with parked cars so as to prevent emergency access and to ensure minimal danger to pedestrians.
 Many roads, in particular Village Street, have no footpaths and the safety of pedestrians, cyclists and horse riders is at risk if there is multiple on street parking.
+There is no prohibition on the setting of minimum parking standards.
 HCC and the TVBC Local Plan standards are NOT and cannot be maximum standards.
 Any attempt to enforce them as such will be contrary to paragraph 106 NPPF.

 The Parish Council believe that there is a principle in the legislation for Neighbourhood Plans that policies should be delegated to a local level wherever feasible (Subsidiarity) and this is the main incentive for local communities to undertake neighbourhood plans that can be more specific than higher level local government plans.